shinn-lancelot/rollup-lib-starter/README.md

 ### Attention

 1. Es6 is recommended for developing library.
-2. Main config file is rollup.config.js and package.json.
+2. The configuration files are mainly rollup.config.js and package.json.
+Contains configuration such as class library name, version, and package directory.
+3. Unlike usual development, note that the dist directory needs to be submitted to the repository.
-3. The travis continuous integration tool needs to be configured on the travis official website for automatic build deployment.
+4. The travis continuous integration tool needs to be configured on the travis official website for automatic build deployment.
+5. The project follows the standard specification and can be modified by itself.
+6. Submit using the commitizen specification git.
+Use npm run commit instead of git commit.